Complaining to the Public Services Ombudsman for Wales

 How do I make a complaint?

 The Public Services Ombudsman for Wales has information and forms explaining how to make a complaint on their website.
-You have to complain in writing and should include any evidence to support your complaint, such as:
+You can submit a complaint online, using their online complaint form, or you can download, print off and send a complaint form by post.

 - copies of any doctor’s notes or hospital reports which show that your health has been affected by the problem